 Most of us have heard about creaming butter and sugar, right?
-If you haven’t, this refers to beating together room-temperature butter and sugar until it’s light and fluffy.
+If you haven’t, this refers to beating together room-temperature for a light and fluffy butter and sugar mix.
 This process creates tiny air pockets in the batter that makes cakes rise as the whipped air bubbles expand during baking.
 But what if we told you there’s an easier, more efficient way to achieve the same beautiful cake?
 Keep reading to find out our preferred method of creaming butter and sugar!

 Reverse creaming is a simple method that involves beating softened butter into dry ingredients instead of just sugar.
 The traditional creaming method and reverse creaming method produce quite similar results.
 Both produce a texture that’s light and moderately fine, but there are some subtle differences.

 The traditional creaming method creates cakes that are a little more fluffy and have a slightly more open crumb.
 It also produces cakes that have a domed top due to the extra air beaten into the batter.
 Reverse creaming, on the other hand, produces flatter cakes with a velvety texture and even crumb — perfect for layered cakes!